Altarya/Fo-E-PS-HTMLMap/README.md

 [YourWaypointNameWithoutSpacesOrSpecialCharacters]
     name = "Your Waypoint Name"
-    class = "CSS Class(See styling) or multiple separated by a space" lat = 0 #Latitude, clicking on the map will display lat and lng coordinates that you can use here lng = 0 #Longitude
+    class = "CSS Class(See styling) or multiple separated by a space" x = 0 #x, clicking on the map will display x and y coordinates that you can use here y = 0 #y
     zoom_level = 0 #A value of 0 to 3 that determines at which zoom level this waypoint will be visible where:
     #0-Always Visible, 1-Major City, 2-Small City, 3-Street Level
     description = "" #The description of the poi, fully html compliant